Zalanshah64/TicTacToe/README.md

 * A computer opponent the user can play against
 * Ability to switch the turn order every game
 * Suggestions that provide the player with what the board will look like if they choose a location
+* The ability to save and download each round
 * Instruction guide on how to play Tic-Tac-Toe
 * Up to eleven icons per player
+* Fullscreen capabilities
 * Audio sounds
 * Settings saving through use of cookies